iamsuryasonar/webdev-notes/React.md

 -> "props" is short for "properties," and they are a way to pass data from a parent component to a child component.

+### Q. Reactive values?
+-> In React, "reactive values" refer to the values declared directly inside the component body that:

+Participate in the React data flow, and;
+Can trigger a re-render of the component when their value changes.
+These values include props, state, and any other variables and functions that are used in the component's rendering logic.
+Values derived from other reactive values are also reactive.
+These values can change on a re-render and be recalculated during subsequent renders if they are updated.

+Reactive values are tracked by React for changes.
+When any of these values change, React schedules a re-render of the component so that it can update the output to reflect the new values.
+For this reason, it's crucial (for hooks that support dependency array) to include all reactive values the hook depends on, in its dependency array.
+Otherwise, the callback of the hook may not execute when expected.

+When using the useEffect() hook for example, you need to specify which reactive values the effect depends on by passing them as an array of dependencies.
+If any of these dependencies change, the effect will be executed again.
+If no dependencies are specified, the effect will only be executed once when the component is mounted.

+### Q. Component lifecycle?
+- A component mounts when it’s added to the screen.
+- A component updates when it receives new props or state, usually in response to an interaction.
+- A component unmounts when it’s removed from the screen.

 ### Q.Props drilling?